-The Hooked SUP is made of EPS (styro foam) cores and are surrounded by a PVC foam (closed cell hard type foam) and then surrounded by Fiberglass with a painted clear coat finish.
-This one of the best and lightest built ways to make a Stand Up board.
+The Hooked SUP is made of EPS (styrofoam) cores surrounded by a PVC foam (closed cell hard type foam) and then surrounded by fiberglass with a painted clear coat finish.
+This one of the best and lightest built ways to make a stand up board.

 General care is minimal!

 1) If you get a small ding in your board, I recommend buying C A glue from your local Hobby Shop store.
 C A glue is what model airplanes are put together with and this glue sticks to anything!
 You don’t need to sand the board surface at all, just put a dab of the C A glue (superglue) and also buy the accelerator spray which will make the glue dry in ten seconds or less!
 I have been using this glue for over 20 years on styrofoam windsurfers and even regular polyester surfboards.
 This glue looks like clear resin and keeps the board looking good.
 Put extra layers as needed to make sure board is watertight.
 This glue is the best thing at fixing boards immediately and keeping the water out of small dings!
 The glue with accerator spray costs around $10-$15 for the two part system.
 C A glue works on the fiberglass and PVC foam if exposed.
 Do not put C A glue on exposed EPS (white color ) styro foam as it will melt it.
 Never put anything but epoxy resin/ fiberglass on exposed styro foam.
 Do not use polyester resin (regular surfboard resin) on the Hooked SUP.
 Polyester resins do not stick well to epoxy and will melt EPS foam if put directly on it.